nagypet/keycloakstudy/README.md

 # keycloak study

+This is a fully functional Keycloak sample using Angular and Spring Boot.
+This was my second attemp to create a sample application.

+The first time I tried to stick to an existing application and my goal was to not have to change anything on the interfaces.
+This could not be completed.
+Now, I’m not trying to do that, I’m trying to find out how the creators dreamed of Keycloak?

+I couldn’t find a complete guide with Angular and Spring Boot anywhere, so I did it myself.
+There are a lot of thymeleaf and standalone Angular examples, but there is no one where the frontend redirects to the login window of the keycloak and then calls into the Spring based backend with the acquired token.

-This is a fully functional Keycloak example using Angular and Spring Boot.
-I could not find a complete guide with these technologies so far.
-This sample is based on spvitamin 1.3.12-RELEASE, which includes a package for Keycloak support.
+This sample is based on spvitamin 1.3.12-RELEASE, which includes a package for Keycloak support: `hu.perit.spvitamin:spvitamin-spring-security-keycloak`.

 References:
 - [Introducing Keycloak for Identity and Access Management](https://www.thomasvitale.com/introducing-keycloak-identity-access-management/)